jon-lipstate/odin_book/book/01_basics/00_preface.md

 Sanity in the development process is another design goal.
 Odin emphasizes fast compilation times and minimizes the need for extensive tooling.
 This includes a deliberate decision to avoid complex package managers, thereby simplifying the development workflow and making code refactoring more manageable.

 Lastly, metaprogramming capabilities in Odin allow for writing more expressive and flexible code.
 This feature enables developers to write code that can generate or manipulate other code, providing a powerful tool for creating highly adaptable and dynamic software solutions.
 This goal has faded to a backburner position over time as the language has matured.
 Rather than apply metaprogramming, many domains that would have been metaprogrammed simply became language features.

+**original bill: be like jai; but that requires vm and two targets. then more like zig comptime, but then realized didnt really need it**

 ### Design Philosophy